AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="ID" ></a>
 ##9.1 Statement ID
 The AU will not provide a statement ID for cmi5 defined statements.
-(The LRS will assign statement IDs)
+(The LRS will assign statement IDs.)

 <a name="Actor" ></a>
 ##9.2 Actor